Main

 Japan Coffee Dept., Food & Beverage Materials Div., Food Business Unit/supplies raw coffee beans to customers Confectionery & Dairy Products Dept., Food & Beverage Materials Div., Mitsui & Co./supplies accredited ingredients to confectioners

-Mitsui Norin (Mitsui subsidiary)/sells tea and beverage products
+Mitsui Norin (consolidated subsidiary)/sells tea and beverage products

-A system that supplements the accreditation standards for food safety and quality control in the food chain as a whole (SQF accreditation) with the food safety and hygiene standard (TSA) established by the Tokyo Organizing Committee for the Olympic and Paralympic Games Japan Prifoods Co., LTD. (subsidiary)/(supplies major supermarkets with products made at 20 plantations and the Hosoya plant and Hosoda package plant)
+SQF-TSA A system that supplements the accreditation standards for food safety and quality control in the food chain as a whole (SQF accreditation) with the food safety and hygiene standard (TSA) established by the Tokyo Organizing Committee for the Olympic and Paralympic Games Japan Prifoods Co. (consolidated subsidiary)/supplies major supermarkets with products made at 24 of its farms, the Hosoya process center, package plant and Mihara plant

 Initiatives as Part of Business Activities